BUEC500C1/video-ZhaoPeixi627/README.md

 ## Step of the homework
-### Develop a queue system that can exercise your requirements with stub functions.
+### 1.Develop a queue system that can exercise your requirements with stub functions.

-### Develop the twitter functionality with an API
+### 2.Develop the twitter functionality with an API

-### Integrate them
+### 3.Integrate them

 ## To Run this Program
 After setting up all prerequiste enviornment, just run the sys.py.
 Then you will get the User + _ + photo file which store the photos which have the twitters' comments on it and a video of that specific user.